Let Omega Health Be!

 (Chart Source: Charles Schwab)

-Omega's share price has been sluggish this past year, breaking over 34 for just a short stint in the past 8 months.
+Omega's share price has been sluggish this past year, breaking over 34 for just a short stint in the past eight months.
 However, the price more reflects the general sector as a whole, which I'll review in a moment, and less on the simple fundamentals of Omega.
 Omega has a portfolio of long-term healthcare facilities and manages mortgages on healthcare facilities both in the United States and the UK.
-As of the beginning of 2017, Omega has investments in 996 healthcare facilities spread over 42 states and the UK, and seventy-nine of these are operated by third-parties.
+As of the beginning of 2017, Omega has investments in 996 healthcare facilities spread over 42 states and the UK, and 79 of these are operated by third parties.
 The major breakdown of Omega's portfolio is as follows: 809 skilled nursing facilities (SNFs), 101 assisted living facilities (ALFs), 16 special facilities, a medical office building, and fixed rate mortgages on two ALFs and 44 SNFs.

 (Chart Source: S&P Global)

 I think there are four important items on this chart worth mentioning, although all of them are positive in the eyes of any Omega bull.
 The four are: EBITDA, FFO, Dividend Per Share, and Rental Revenue.
 Each one of these has increased YoY, a strong signal for continued growth and effective management.
-The dividend per share metric is a valuable evaluation for any DGI or value investor, and should not be dismissed based on external socio-political factors.
+The dividend per share metric is a valuable evaluation for any DGI or value investor and should not be dismissed based on external socio-political factors.
 I've also noticed some articles referencing the decline in the number of certified beds at SNFs.
-There's an argument that there may be a trend of seniors opting to move in with relatives, utilizing at-home care, or pushing off assisted living until absolutely necessary; however I don't see this as a long term trend.
+There's an argument that there may be a trend of seniors opting to move in with relatives, utilizing at-home care, or pushing off assisted living until absolutely necessary; however, I don't see this as a long-term trend.
 Due to the continued rental revenue increasing, it's important to weigh these potential conflicts when deciding to hold onto Omega or buying the dip.
-While Omega may have to adjust to the changing times, and maybe focus more on independent living facilities and assisted living facilities, and less skilled nursing facilities; still remains to be seen, but I'd put my money on Omega's management team making the right choice, until proven otherwise.
+While Omega may have to adjust to the changing times and maybe focus more on independent living facilities and assisted living facilities and less skilled nursing facilities, still remains to be seen, but I'd put my money on Omega's management team making the right choice, until proven otherwise.

 Gonna Need 100 cc's to the Health Care REIT Sector Stat